chien-wei/UVa-OJ/482 - Permutation Arrays/README.md

 ## Input

-<tab>The input begins with a single positive integer on a line by itself indicating the number of the cases
-following, each of them as described below.
+The input begins with a single positive integer on a line by itself indicating the number of the cases following, each of them as described below.
 This line is followed by a blank line, and there is also a blank line between two consecutive inputs.
 <tab>Each input set will contain two lines of numbers.
 The first line will be an index array *p* containing the integers *1...n*, where *n* is the number of integers in the list.
 The numbers in the first line will have been permuted in some fashion.
 The second line will contain a list numbers in floating point format.